ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 2. Calculate the damage the move will inflict.
 3. End the battle effect script execution.

 In other words, any move assigned with battle effect script `000` simply deals damage.
 Additionally, more complex battle effect scripts that will both deal damage and (potenially) apply an effect will include this logic in conjunction to other logic for applying a guaranteed or a chance of a stat change to the user or target.
-Got it memorized?

 #### Inspecting the Actual Data of Battle Effect Script `000`
 There are two ways to view the contents of battle effect script `000` (as well as other battle effect scripts):